 We headed onwards to look at a spot higher on the plateau to the north.
 On aerial, it showed a pit perhaps 30m in diameter that held snow, but on getting there any sign of it was buried under a gentle slope, again I dug a pit and tested – fully extended downwards.
 This might be a location for when there’s less snow, but today we were none the wiser, the gentle slope would make for a longer entry tunnel so we moved on.

-We headed over Creag a Ghlas Uillt where crampons went on as it was refrozen ice scoured of snow, then headed towards Coire an Daimh Mhoile which we’d cross and follow down, keeping an eye for any other deep snow spots.
-Just as well visibility was reasonable, as we headed down an edge could just about be seen, was it just the convex curve of the slope, or a drop?
+We headed over Creag a Ghlas Uillt where crampons went on as it was refrozen ice that had been scoured of snow, then headed towards Coire an Daimh Mhoile which we’d cross and follow down, keeping an eye for any other deep snow spots.
+Just as well visibility was reasonable, as we headed down we spotted an edge that could only just about be seen, was it just the convex curve of the slope, or a drop?
 We decided on caution and skirted round, then on the other side looked back – oocha.
 A massive cornice jutting over the gully bottom, with perhaps a drop of twenty feet.
 We made our way towards the Glas Allt path, jumbling through snow and heather.